aarthygit27/claudia-pipeline/README.md

 | SalesConsole.robot          | Keywords related to Sales console functionality                                                                                           |
 | SolutionValueEstimate.robot | Keywords related to adding products in SVE.                                                                                               |

+## Steps for new development
+    - Checkout merge branch and make sure that local merge branch is updated from remote.
+To ensure perform - git pull origin merge
+    - Now create a new branch from merge using command - git checkout -b <newbranch> merge
+    - Push the created branch to remote using command - git push origin <newbranch>
+    - Do the development of the assigned task and commit the changes to your newbranch
+    - Once all the changes are committed and pushed, validate once and then create a pull request from actions menu of BitBucket.
+    - Select Source and Destination branch, assign it to respective person for review.
+    - The reviewer will update comments in Bitbucket for any modification needed.
+    - Once Pull request is merged successfully update your local branches from repository.

 ## Running Scripts
 ### Multiple tests using tag